 The workshop

-An in-person digital humanities workshop on 2 December will be open to a limited number of people (selected through an expression of interest process) and will be focused on the ‘1987 AIDS Advertising Evaluation Dataset’, an openly accessible dataset produced at the time of the 1987 Public Health Campaign.
+The in-person digital humanities workshop on 2 December was open to a limited number of people (selected through an expression of interest process) and focused on the ‘1987 AIDS Advertising Evaluation Dataset’, an openly accessible dataset produced at the time of the 1987 Public Health Campaign.

-Attendees will learn how raw data was transformed into a more easily accessible database, and how it can unlock opportunities for digital storytelling.
-At the same time, the workshop will provide a space to think about how such datasets might reflect social sciences historical biases which must be taken into consideration when using them for digital scholarship.
+Attendees learnt how raw data was transformed into a more easily accessible database, and how it can unlock opportunities for digital storytelling.
+At the same time, the workshop provided a space to think about how such datasets might reflect social sciences historical biases which must be taken into consideration when using them for digital scholarship.

 The symposium

-A free online symposium on 3 December will bring together researchers, historians, archivists, scholars, and creative practitioners who have worked with HIV and AIDS related documents.
+The free online symposium on 3 December brought together researchers, historians, archivists, scholars, and creative practitioners who have worked with HIV and AIDS related documents.

 Download the full programme (PDF, 0.3 MB)